IzzyKC/UoA-2023-S2-COMPSCI719-FinalProject-Personal-Blog-System/README.md

       -user login/logout
       -encode/decode password
       -user add/update/delete articles
-      -user upload multiple images
+      -user add and update articles with wysiwyg editor -user upload multiple images
-      -Non registered user can browse articles in ascending order only
+      -Non registered user can browse articles in ascending order only -the whole websiet have a consistent look and is responsive

  c.
 Adescription of the extra features your team has implemented